Eskaleut languages

-The Eskaleut (/ɛˈskæliuːt/ e-SKAL-ee-oot), Eskimo–Aleut or Inuit–Yupik–Unangan languages are a language family native to the northern portions of the North American continent, and a small part of northeastern Asia.
-Languages in the family are indigenous to parts of what are now the United States (Alaska); Canada (Inuit Nunangat) including Nunavut, Northwest Territories (principally in the Inuvialuit Settlement Region), northern Quebec (Nunavik), and northern Labrador (Nunatsiavut); Greenland; and the Russian Far East (Chukchi Peninsula).
+The Eskaleut (/ɛˈskæljuːt/ e-SKAL-yoot), Eskimo–Aleut or Inuit–Yupik–Unangan languages are a language family native to the northern portions of the North American continent, and a small part of northeastern Asia.
+Languages in the family are indigenous to parts of what are now the United States (Alaska); Canada (Inuit Nunangat), including Nunavut, Northwest Territories (principally in the Inuvialuit Settlement Region), northern Quebec (Nunavik), and northern Labrador (Nunatsiavut); Greenland; and the Russian Far East (Chukchi Peninsula).
 The language family is also known as Eskaleutian, or Eskaleutic.

-The Eskaleut language family is divided into two branches: Eskimoan and Aleut.
-The Aleut branch consists of a single language, Aleut, spoken in the Aleutian Islands and the Pribilof Islands.
+The language family is divided into two branches.
+The first branch encompasses all Eskimoan languages (Inuit and Yupik languages).
+The second branch consists of a single language, Aleut, spoken in the Aleutian Islands and the Pribilof Islands.
 Aleut is divided into several dialects.
-The Eskimoan languages are divided into two branches: the Yupik languages, spoken in western and southwestern Alaska and in Chukotka, and the Inuit languages, spoken in northern Alaska, Canada and Greenland.
+The Yupik languages are spoken in western and southwestern Alaska and in Chukotka, while the Inuit languages are spoken in northern Alaska, Canada and Greenland.
 Inuit languages are divided into several varieties.
-Neighbouring varieties are quite similar, although those at the farthest distances from the centre in the Diomede Islands and East Greenland are quite divergent.
+Neighbouring varieties are a dialect continuum, although those at the farthest distances from the centre in the Diomede Islands and East Greenland are quite divergent.

-The proper place of one language, Sirenik, within the Eskimoan family has not been settled.
+The proper place of one language, Sirenik, within the language family has not been settled.
 While some linguists list it as a branch of Yupik, others list it as a separate branch of the Eskimoan family, alongside the Yupik and Inuit languages.

 History

 The Eskaleut languages are among the native languages of the Americas.
-They are not demonstrably related to the other language families of North America and are believed to represent a separate, and the last, prehistoric migration of people from Asia.
+They are not demonstrably related to the other language families of North America and are believed to represent the Thule people, a separate, and the last, prehistoric migration of people from Asia.

 The Alaska Native Language Center believes that the ancestral Eskaleut language divided into the Eskimoan and Aleut branches at least 4,000 years ago.
 The Eskimoan language family split into the Yupik and Inuit branches around 1,000 years ago.
-More recent classifications find a third branch, Old Sirenik.
+More recent classifications find a third branch, Sirenik (Old Sirenik).

 Alexander Vovin (2015) notes that northern Tungusic languages, which are spoken in eastern Siberia and northeastern China, have Eskaleut loanwords that are not found in Southern Tungusic, implying that Eskaleut was once much more widely spoken in eastern Siberia.
 Vovin (2015) estimates that the Eskaleut loanwords in Northern Tungusic had been borrowed no more than 2,000 years ago, which was when Tungusic was spreading northwards from its homeland in the middle reaches of the Amur River.
 Vovin (2015) concludes that the homeland (Urheimat) of Proto-Eskaleut was in Siberia rather than in Alaska.